Home Page

 Nicola GARDENER SMITH

-Nicola Gardener è nata il 28 aprile del 1949 a Londra dove vive tuttora e dove nel 1983 ha sposato Jonhatan Smith dal quale ha avuto due figli.
+Nicola Patricia Gardener Smith è nata il 28 aprile del 1949 a Londra dove vive tuttora e dove nel 1983 ha sposato Jonathan Smith dal quale ha avuto due figli.

 Nicola, che lavora come insegnante di bridge nella famosa London School Bridge, è una tifosa fanatica del Liverpool e pratica giornalmente lo yoga.

-La sua è una famiglia di bridgisti, che annovera campionissimi come la madre Pat e il padre Nico.
+La sua è una famiglia di bridgisti, che annovera campionissimi come la madre Pat (foto a dx) e il padre Nico.

 Agli inizi ha giocato con Rita Oldroid, poi con Sandra Landy, poi ancora con la Oldroid e con Pat Davies, oggi forma la "coppia di ferro" del team femminile inglese con Heather Dondhy.